mk-pmb/build-freecad-on-ubuntu/README.md

 than it should have been, so let's fix that meta-UX problem first.

-This project started as [PR 508][fcpr-508] because at the time I didn't think about where it should live, but as @kkremitzki pointed out, it's actually independent enough to live in its own repo.
+This project started as [PR 508][fcpr-508] because at the time I didn't think about where it should live.
+After @kkremitzki pointed it out, it was easy to see that it's actually independent enough to live in its own repo.

 So how do I compile FreeCAD?